niyangbai/niyangbai/README.md

 - 👋 Hi, Welcome!
 I’m @niyangbai,
 - 🌱 I’m a 2nd-year soon to graduate student at the University of Bonn,
 - 👀 I’m interested in Economic Modeling and policy evaluation,
-- 💻 I’m comfortable coding in Python, R, MATLAB and Stata.
+- 💻 I’m comfortable coding in Python, R, MATLAB and Stata,
+- 📧 you can contact me via: niyangbai@gmail.com